Deaths of the Neville-Lake children: Aftermath

 During the trial, Muzzo admitted to drinking and driving in the past.
 Muzzo also had a history of interactions with law enforcement.
 In 2012, Muzzo was arrested for being intoxicated in a public place after an altercation at a nightclub.
 After being denied entry into a club because of intoxication, Muzzo began fighting with the bouncers and threatened their lives.
 After he was arrested, Muzzo tried to kick out the back windows of the police car several times.
 He was not charged.
-Muzzo had also been found guilty of speeding on 10 separate occasions and stated he would drive 20 km/h over the posted speed limit as a matter of habit.
+Muzzo had been found guilty of speeding on 10 separate occasions and stated he would drive 20 km/h over the posted speed limit as a matter of habit.
 Muzzo also stated that fines for speeding did not change his driving behaviour.

-Footage was also found of Muzzo's mother, Dawn Muzzo, who appeared on a reality television series, Come Dine with Me Canada, and boasted of her own reckless driving habits, explaining that she used to own a Porsche, "but I couldn't wear my heels, have a cigarette, and drink my coffee whilst shifting.
+Footage was found of Muzzo's mother, Dawn Muzzo, appearing on a reality television series, Come Dine with Me Canada, and boasting of her own reckless driving habits, explaining that she used to own a Porsche, "but I couldn't wear my heels, have a cigarette, and drink my coffee whilst shifting.
 So it had to be traded for an automatic".